hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 #### <A NAME="video"></A>Video feature options.

-These option(s) apply to: Protect cameras
+These option(s) apply to: Protect cameras.

 | Option                                           | Description
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------